cca/libraries_syllabus_notifications/readme.md

 - download the JSON Workday course data (can use `gsutil` CLI)
 - update the dict of faculty usernames using `./update-usernames.py courses.json`
 - in VAULT, run the "Missing Syllabi by Semester" report (`./app.py -o` opens it)
-- Export the report to Excel, then save it as a CSV after trimming the useless bit at the top (but not the column headers) & date at the bottom
+- convert the report to CSV.
+Copy the HTML table and paste it into Google Sheets, then download as CSV.
+Alternatively, export to Excel then save as CSV after trimming the useless bit at the top (but not the column headers) & date at the bottom.
 - sync the local data to the mail server (our dev website server) with sync.sh, then SSH into that server to send the mail
 - finally, run `./app.py report.csv` to send out emails
     + the `--template` flag lets you specify an email template out of the available choices of "initial", "followup", "final", and "summer" e.g. `./app.py report.csv --template followup`